voldemortX/DST-CBC/README.md

 ## Acknowledgements

 The DeepLabV2 network architecture and coco pre-trained weights are faithfully re-implemented from [AdvSemiSeg](https://github.com/hfslyc/AdvSemiSeg).
+The only difference is we use the so-called ResNetV1.5 implementation for ResNet-101 backbone (same as torchvision), for difference between ResNetV1 and V1.5, refer to [this issue](https://github.com/pytorch/vision/issues/191).

 The CBC part of the older version DST-CBC is adapted from [CRST](https://github.com/yzou2/CRST).